StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 **Linux**

-* Open a terminal and navigate to the directory where your `requirements.txt` file is located
+* Open a terminal and navigate to the directory where `requirements.txt` file is located
 * Run the following command: `pip install -r requirements.txt`

 **Windows**

-* Open a command prompt and navigate to the directory where your `requirements.txt` file is located
+* Open a command prompt and navigate to the directory where `requirements.txt` file is located
 * Run the following command: `pip install -r requirements.txt`

 **Note:** Make sure you have Python and `pip` installed on your system before running this command.

 ### Step 12: Run Python Script

-Run `Jalup_Vocab_Upgrade.py`.
+Run the `Jalup_Vocab_Upgrade.py`.
 After a minute or so, a new file `myfile_Vocab_Upgrade.txt` will be written.

 **Running a `.py` file**